Behistun inscription: History

-After the fall of the Persian Empire's Achaemenid Dynasty and its successors, and the lapse of Old Persian cuneiform writing into disuse, the nature of the inscription was forgotten, and fanciful explanations became the norm.
+After the fall of the Persian Empire's Achaemenid dynasty and its successors, and the lapse of Old Persian cuneiform writing into disuse, the nature of the inscription was forgotten, and fanciful explanations became the norm.

 Route to inscription at upper right.

 Context of the inscription (centre) in 2010.
-A person is visible in the lower left; reaching the inscription requires climbing the steep cliff face in front of them, then traversing a narrow ledge.
+A person is visible in the lower left; reaching the inscription requires climbing the steep cliff face, then traversing a narrow ledge.

 In 1598, Englishman Robert Sherley saw the inscription during a diplomatic mission to Safavid Persia on behalf of Austria, and brought it to the attention of Western European scholars.
 His party incorrectly came to the conclusion that it was Christian in origin.
 French General Gardanne thought it showed "Christ and his twelve apostles", and Sir Robert Ker Porter thought it represented the Lost Tribes of Israel and Shalmaneser of Assyria.
 In 1604, Italian explorer Pietro della Valle visited the inscription and made preliminary drawings of the monument.

 Translation efforts

 Column 1 (DB I 1–15), sketch by Friedrich von Spiegel (1881).

 Behistun papyrus with an Aramaic translation of the Behistun inscription's text, known as TAD C2.1.

-German surveyor Carsten Niebuhr visited in around 1764 for Frederick V of Denmark, publishing a copy of the inscription in the account of his journeys in 1778.
+German surveyor Carsten Niebuhr visited around 1764 for Frederick V of Denmark, publishing a copy of the inscription in the account of his journeys in 1778.
 Niebuhr's transcriptions were used by Georg Friedrich Grotefend and others in their efforts to decipher the Old Persian cuneiform script.
 Grotefend had deciphered ten of the 37 symbols of Old Persian by 1802, after realizing that unlike the Semitic cuneiform scripts, Old Persian text is alphabetic and each word is separated by a vertical slanted symbol.

 In 1835, Sir Henry Rawlinson, an officer of the British East India Company army assigned to the forces of the Shah of Iran, began studying the inscription in earnest.
 As the town of Bisotun's name was anglicized as "Behistun" at this time, the monument became known as the "Behistun Inscription".
 Despite its relative inaccessibility, Rawlinson was able to scale the cliff with the help of a local boy and copy the Old Persian inscription.
 The Elamite was across a chasm, and the Babylonian four meters above; both were beyond easy reach and were left for later.
 In 1847, he was able to send a full and accurate copy to Europe.